a-rabin/pvz-advanced/README.md

 Start development date: August 1st 2023

 This mod has been inspired from the famous Plants vs. Zombies beta mod.
-Featuring buffed zombies, buffed plants, this mod will attempt to bring a new type of challenge to the average mods player.
+Featuring buffed zombies, buffed plants, this mod will attempt to bring a new type of challenge to the average Plants vs. Zombies mods player.

 ## Featuring
 - Buffed zombie health and abilities